mflechl/DatacardProducer/README.md

 -   Channel is specified with option [-c].
     Default value is "mt".
 To run over all channels simultaneously use "all"

+-   Produce datacards using NLO bbH with option [-n].

 -   Minimal datacard is produced with option [-m].
     Produces a datacard for the specified channel and the variables given in Settings.h.
     **Only creates nominal templates**.